 Publisher's synopsis

 When May’s mother dies suddenly, she and her brother Billy are taken in by Aunty.
 However, their loss leaves them both searching for their place in a world that doesn’t seem to want them.
-While Billy takes his own destructive path, May sets off to find her father and her Aboriginal identity.
+While Billy takes his own destructive path, May sets out to find her father and her Aboriginal identity.
 Her journey leads her from the Australian east coast to the far north, but it is the people she meets, not the destinations, that teach her what it is to belong.
+Swallow the Air is an unforgettable story of living in a torn world and finding the thread to help sew it back together.

 Awards

-• Winner 2007 Dobbie Award
+• Winner, 2007 Kibble Literary Awards – Nita May Dobbie Award

-• Winner 2007 New South Wales Premier’s Literary Awards, UTS Award for New Writing
+• Winner, 2007 New South Wales Premier’s Literary Awards – UTS Award for New Writing

 Complementary content